hmcts/cnp-design-documentation/doc/adr/0012-pipeline-metrics.md

 ### Build Throughput

+Indicates the frequency of change in an application.
+In an actively developed application this value should be relatively high - frequent changes being built and deployed to pre-release - at least once or twice a day.
-As artifacts aren’t used, we’ll approximate to the deploy to non-live of blue/green A combination of:
+As artefacts aren't used, we'll approximate to the deploy to non-live of blue/green.

+A combination of:

 * Build Lead Time